Nvision-x/nx-iam-tf/README.md

 ```
 enable_irsa     = false
-oidc_issuer_url = ""

 ```
 ```
 terraform apply
 ```
 Then, supply the outputs from this module to the nx-infra-tf (infrastructure module) and apply it.
-After the infrastructure is created, extract the oidc_issuer_url from the outputs of nx-infra-tf.
+After the infrastructure is created, extract the oidc_provider_url from the outputs of nx-infra-tf.

 ### Step 2 – Final Apply (IRSA enabled)